Azure-Samples/active-directory-dotnet-external-identities-idology-identity-verification/README.md

 - IDology -- The IDology service takes inputs provided by the user and verifies the user's identity.
-- Custom web API -- This provided API implements the integration between the Azure AD self-service sign-up user flow and the IDology service to perform identity proofing at sign-up.
+- Custom web API -- This provided API implements the integration between the Azure AD self-service sign-up user flow and the IDology service to perform identity verification at sign-up.
 - Azure AD External Identities self-service sign-up - The way to allow external customers to sign-up as external users to your organization.
 - API connector - Part of a self-service sign-up, allows you to connect the sign-up flow with the custom web API.